tjmckinley/MetaWards/_sources/api/index_MetaWards.rst.txt

     the numbers in each state for a single day in the outbreak, while :class:`~metawards.Populations` holds the full trajectory.

+:class:`~metawards.OutputFiles`
+    Manages all of the output files that are produced by the program.
+    This can be told to auto-compress (bzip2) all files as they are being written.

 All of the above classes (and others in the top-level package) are described :doc:`in more detail here <index_api_MetaWards>`;